lethor/lapse/README.md

 ## Compatibility

-Note that Debian and Ubuntu (among others) ship with a fork of FFMPEG called Libav.
+Debian and Ubuntu (among others) ship with a fork of FFMPEG called Libav.
 You will need to either install FFMPEG, or use avconv (and therefore a modified or entirely different wrapper script) instead.

 ## Installation on Mac OS X

-This is a bash script which uses FFMPEG to do the heavy lifting.
-To install FFMPEG on Mac OS X with Homebrew: enter this in the Terminal app:
+This script uses FFMPEG to do the heavy lifting.
+To install FFMPEG on Mac OS X with Homebrew, enter this in the Terminal app:

 ~~~ sh
 brew install ffmpeg --devel